mother/gns3-docs/docs/getting-started/setup-wizard-gns3-vm.md

 [Continue here for a basic GNS3 topology](your-first-gns3-topology)

 :::note
-The Virtualbox developers announced that nested hardware virtualization support was added to Virtualbox 6.0.
-However, there’s an important caveat:  this support is only available to users with desktops/laptops that have AMD CPUs.
-Nested h/w virtualization support for Intel CPUs has been stated to be forthcoming.
-Questions regarding this should be directed to the Virtualbox user forums, and not the GNS3 community forums!
+The Virtualbox developers announced that nested hardware virtualization support was added to Virtualbox 6.0 for desktops/laptops that have AMD CPUs and since 6.1 supports also Intel CPUs.
+Questions regarding Virtualbox  should be directed Virtualbox user forums, and not the GNS3 community forums!
 :::

 :::note